HunterKleinStrength/HK-Analytics-Portfolio/Klein-Data-Leadership/SOW-Cohort-Analysis-Tool.md

 ## 3. Objectives

 - Automate the reporting process for user cohorts.
-- Enhance data-driven decision making by providing clear, actionable insights.
+- Enhance data-driven decision making by providing clear, actionable marketing and proeduct insights.
 - Improve internal data workflows and reduce manual reporting efforts.
 - Develop a scalable tool that accommodates analyses for different dates and sports parameters.